nikcleju/SDP_Course/Labs/L10_OverflowEffects.md

 1. Consider the following system:
 	$$H(z) = \frac{1-\frac{1}{2}z^{-1}}{\left(1 - \frac{1}{4}z^{-1}\right)\left(1 + \frac{1}{4}z^{-1}\right)}$$

     a.
-Draw the direct form II implementation and one of the series implementations
+Draw one of the series implementations of the system
 	b.
 Assume a fixed-point implementation with $b$ bits for the fractionary part.
 	Each product is quantized by rounding to this format.
-	Find the variance of the rounding noise due to the internal multiplications, at the output of each implementation from a.
+	Find the variance of the rounding noise due to the internal multiplications, at the output of the system.

 2. In Matlab, use the `fdatool` tool to design a high-pass IIR filter of order 4, Butterworth type, with cutoff frequency equal to 1.5kHz for